United States Regiments & Batteries > Maine

 June 27 Garrison Forts in the Defences of Washington from Fort Washington to Fort Mahone

-September 11 Mustered out and ordered to Bangor, Me.
+September 11 The 1st Maine Heavy Artillery mustered out and was ordered to Bangor, Me.

 September 20 Discharged